- Eczema is a common skin condition that can affect anyone at any age.

 - The only way to tell if you have eczema is to be evaluated by a health care provider.

-- While there is no cure, there are many treatments to manage symptoms such as dry, red, scaly and itchy skin.
+- While there is no cure for eczema, there are many treatments to manage symptoms which often include dry, red, scaly and itchy skin.

 What is eczema?